genouest/GenouestBiomajBundle/Resources/doc/index.rst

         // ...
     ));

-Finally, import the routes defined in the bundle.
+Import the routes defined in the bundle.

     // app/config/routing.yml
     // ...